iton0/hkup-cli/README.md

 ```

 ## Roadmap to v1.0.0
-1.  windows support
+1. ~~windows support~~
 2. wrapper for git init & clone and gh repo create & clone
 3. HkUp logo (may or may not keep this one)
 4. better test coverage
 5. Allow users to create, store, and share templates.
 Users can fetch these templates over internet (may need to make another repo for this).
+6. Finalize HkUp configuration settings and make subcommand visible